 Gothic Glam

-Blood Moon Nails: Dark purple to black ombre base with a small red "moon" on accent nails.
+Blood Moon Nails: Dark purple to black ombre base with a small red moon on accent nails.
 Add tiny gold stars or crosses for extra gothic romance vibes.
 This design is perfect for people who want vampire energy without being too literal about it.

 Bold and Dramatic

 Full Blood Splatter: Light base (white, nude, or pale gray) with red blood splatter effect all over.
 Use a toothbrush dipped in thinned red polish and flick it onto your nails.
 It looks horrifying in the best way possible.
-Warning: this gets messy, so do it over newspaper and use liquid latex or petroleum jelly around your cuticles for easy cleanup.
+Warning: this gets messy, so do it over newspaper and use liquid latex around your cuticles for easy cleanup.

 Chrome Vampire: Blood red chrome nails that shift between red and black depending on the light.
 This gives major Twilight vampire-in-the-sunlight energy.
 Use chrome powder over black gel base, then top with red-tinted top coat.